Vánočka

-Vánočka (/cs/) is a plaited bread, baked in Czech Republic and Slovakia (in Slovak called vianočka) traditionally at Christmas time.
-Such special festive Christmas bread made from white flour, either in the form of a wedge or of plait, was first mentioned around 1400 by Benedictine monk Jan of Holešov in his work Treatise on Christmas Eve.
-According to his interpretation, this pastry symbolized Christ Child wrapped in cloth.
+Vánočka (/cs/) is a plaited bread, baked in the Czech Republic and Slovakia (called vianočka in Slovak) traditionally around the Christmas holiday.
+A Christmas bread made from white flour, either in the form of a wedge or a plait, was first mentioned around 1400 by the Benedictine monk Jan of Holešov in his work Treatise on Christmas Eve.
+According to his interpretation, this pastry symbolized the Christ Child wrapped in cloth.

 Vánočka was further referred to during the 16th century, where it could only be made by a baker who was a guild craftsman.
-During the 18th century, people took the recipe into their homes and began baking it themselves.
-It is rich in eggs and butter, making it similar to brioche.
-Lemon rind and rum add colour and flavour; the dough can also contain raisins and almonds and is plaited like challah.
+During the 18th century, people took the recipe and began baking it at home.
+Made using eggs and butter, vánočka is similar to brioche.
+Lemon rind and rum add colour and flavour.
+The dough can also contain raisins and almonds, and it is plaited similarly to challah.
 A vánočka may be built up from three progressively smaller plaits stacked on top of one another; this is sometimes interpreted as a rough sculpture of the baby Jesus wrapped in cloth and lying in a manger.

-It has a reputation for being difficult to prepare, so in many households superstitions and special customs were attached to the baking process in the past.
-When making vánočka, it was said that one must think of everyone dear to you.
-Another custom was to avoid touching the vánočka with metal.
-Finally, the person who was making the vánočka should jump up and down while the dough rises.
+Vánočka has a reputation for being difficult to prepare, and in many households, superstitions and special customs were attached to the baking process in the past.

-The bread is named after Vánoce meaning Christmas in Czech (Vianoce in Slovak).
+The bread is named after Vánoce, meaning 'Christmas' in Czech (Vianoce in Slovak).

-Out of identical dough, a loaf called mazanec is made at Easter.